-It’s a common misconception that BNPL and installments are synonymous, but installments are actually a type of BNPL.
+Did you know?
+It’s a common misconception that BNPL and instalments are synonymous, but instalments are actually a type of BNPL.

 BNPL services have been gaining traction with retailers in North America for a while.
 Today, they’re being used by consumer brands, luxury retailers, and superstores to help boost conversion and encourage spending through seamless checkout flows and trusted payment methods.